Women’s Coastal Leadership Breakfast

 Keala J. Hughes

-Keala Hughes is the Director of External Affairs & Tribal Relations, Gulf Coast Ecosystem Restoration Council (RESTORE Council).
+Keala Hughes is the Director of External Affairs & Tribal Relations, at the Gulf Coast Ecosystem Restoration Council (RESTORE Council).
 Keala has 13 years of external affairs experience with the federal government.
 She previously worked for the U.S. Environmental Protection Agency, coordinating Gulf Coast stakeholder meetings after the BP oil spill, and as a liaison for the Federal Emergency Management Agency to Congressional, State, Local and Tribal leaders for hurricane disaster recovery information.
-Keala earned a Bachelor of Science in Biology with a minor in Chemistry from Xavier University of Louisiana and a Master of Business Administration from the University of Phoenix.
+Keala earned a Bachelor of Science in Biology with a minor in Chemistry from the Xavier University of Louisiana and a Master of Business Administration from the University of Phoenix.

 Norma Jean Mattei